 If you need a stem that has plenty of strength at a price that matches your budget, Race Face Chester is an excellent pick.
 It offers a forged 2014 series alloy construction that minimizes stress and doesn’t undermine strength.
 The U-shaped design clamp creates a mechanical joining far from just bolt torque.
 This means it can take lots of bar-wrenching plus dreadful landings with ease.

-Downhill rides are better and more extreme with the 0-degree stem angle and rise.
-The 31.8 mm and 35 mm handlebars come with a wide range size, contemporary options and reasonable weight.
+Downhill rides are better and more extreme with the 8-degree rise, which can also help riders who want a slightly higher hand position without going to a very tall spacer stack.
+The 31.8mm Chester version is sold in 50mm and 70mm lengths, contemporary options and reasonable weight.
 The classic black color also adds to the overall swag of your bike.

 It’s an excellent choice if you’re just starting out or want to save without compromising safety.